D3F4ULT-D3V/D3F4ULT-D3V.github.io/posts/ctOS-terminal-aesthetic-web-design.md

 The CRT scanline effect from the original was kept but recolored so the chromatic aberration lines now use red/green that matches the ctOS error/success colors instead of the original pink/green.

 The biggest porting challenge was keyboard event isolation.
 The shooter's keydown handler (WASD, arrows, Space, R, Y, U) needed to not interfere with the terminal's own keyboard handler.
 The fix: an `isOpen` flag.
-Every keydown listener in `shooter.js` begins with `if (!isOpen) return`, meaing the game only processes input when its overlay is visible.
+Every keydown listener in `shooter.js` begins with `if (!isOpen) return`, meaning the game only processes input when its overlay is visible.

 ---